Wawavoun/ELEKTOR_EC-6809/README.md

 ESS540 is the boot rom.
 This eprom could need modification depending the screen you use (6845 table start at $310).
 The eprom files are with the original table from Elektor.
 Mine is in a separate text file.
-Also drive routines are for 16 sectors /track/side.
+Also double density drive routines are for 16 sectors /track/side.
 Usually Flex use 18 sectors /track/side.
 Put $12 into $F1EE and $F1EF for change to 18 sectors by side.
 Only drive 0 to 2 are supported.
-The Flex loading routine in eprom load TR0/S1 and then check if the "FLEX" string is at $C1FC before starting the bootloader, if not no boot.
+The Flex loading routine in eprom load TR0/S1 and then check if the "FLEX" string is at $C1FC before starting the bootloader, if not no boot at all.

 The ESS541 (Assist-09 monitor) eprom switch serial port to 2400 baud.
 Put NOP ($12) at $F905 and $F906 to avoid this and stay at 9600 baud.